Breastfeeding Through Infant Food Allergies

 So, you turn to every new parent's best friend: Google.
 You want the research and science-based facts on what to do to give you and your baby some relief.

 This is how Free to Feed was found.

 Dr. Trill, a molecular biologist, has two daughters that had severe infant food allergies.
 By the time she had her second, she was extremely disappointed to find that this issue wasn’t being researched.
-So she took it upon herself to create a space filled with accurate information and empathy for those breastfeeding infants with food allergies or intolerances.
+So she took it upon herself to create a space filled with accurate information and empathy for those breastfeeding infants with food allergies.

-Below we’ll discuss why Free to Feed is on an important mission to help you continue breastfeeding through infant food allergies and intolerances.
-From the lack of research to the fast-food world we live in – what we’re doing matters and we’re glad you’re here with us.
+From the lack of research, resources, and support, to the fast-food world we live in – what we’re doing matters and we’re glad you’re here with us.

 1. There Is a Lack of Research on Infant Food Allergies or Intolerances